veekaybee/veekaybee.github.io/_posts/2019-02-13-data-science-is-different.md

 This is purely anecdotal evidence, so take it with a large grain of salt.
 But, based on my own participation as a resume screener, mentor to data scientists leaving boot camps, interviewer, interviewee, and from conversations with friends and colleagues in similar positions, I've developed an intuition that the number of candidates per any given data science position, particularly at the entry level, has grown from 20 or so per slot, to 100 or more.
 I was talking to a friend recently who had to go through 500 resumes for a single opening.

 This is not abnormal.
 More anecdotal evidence comes from job openings [like this one](https://twitter.com/andrewyng/status/908052152722976768?lang=en), from machine learning's godfather, Andrew Ng, whose AI startup demanded 70-80 hours a week.
-He was flooded with applications, after noting that previously many had tried to volunteer for free.
+He was flooded with applications, after blithely noting that previously many people had tried to volunteer for free.
+As of this latest writing, they [ran out of space](https://twitter.com/andrewyng/status/1086419269502390272) in their current office.

 It's very, very hard to estimate the true gap between market demand and supply, but [here's a starting point](https://www.wired.com/story/andrew-ngs-new-online-school/).